BigChemistry-RobotLab/sdl-surface-tension-simulator/README.md

 ![Interface](./examples/interface.png)

 ## Setup

-To get started with this project first this project must be cloned.
+To get started with this project first this project must be cloned from GitLab.

 `git clone https://git.fhict.nl/coe-htsm/sdl-surface-tension-simulator.git`